 More than one in five adults (20.7%) were sexually abused as children according to a study conducted by the Centers for Disease Control and Prevention and Kaiser Permanente’s Health Appraisal Clinic in San Diego.
 The report claims that nearly 1 in 4 women (24.7%) were sexually abused as children leading to problems that last a lifetime.

 While it may not come as a surprise that survivors of childhood sex abuse have more difficult lives, the study says that those children can also expect their lives to have an average lifespan 19 years shorter than those of their counterparts who do not suffer that degree of childhood trauma.
 Childhood sex abuse is significantly related to adolescent and adult self-harm, including suicide attempts, cutting, and self-starving.
-Another study found childhood sexual abuse to be the single strongest predictor of suicidality.
+Another study found childhood sexual abuse to be the single strongest predictor of suicide.

 Child sex abuse victims face the risk for the following health problems: